How Virtual Reality Could Change Alzheimer’s Care

 Virtual Environments Help Treat Patients

 VR has already made its way into Alzheimer’s treatment in a handful of trials by leading Alzheimer’s care professionals.
 One such trial, performed in 2014, used Microsoft Kinect technology to create peaceful scenes – such as a sunlit forest – that Alzheimer’s sufferers were able to interact with.
-Another more recent trial This type of treatment is called “sensory therapy,” and are touted for their safety and therapeutic uses.
-Normally, it is too risky to introduce Alzheimer’s sufferers into certain environments, no matter how relaxing.
-But with VR, these Alzheimer’s care professionals have been able to build relaxing environments where patients are totally safe.

 The Future of VR & Alzheimer’s Care